Unnai Kann Theduthe: Production

 Director Ratheesh Ramayya made his return with Unnai Kan Theduthe under the banner Staar Makers International.
 Udhaya was selected to play the hero, while Manya was selected to play the heroine.
 Sirpy composed the music, P. S. Dharan took care of camera works and the editing was by D. Ezhumalai.

 Soundtrack

 The film score and the soundtrack were composed by Sirpy.
 The soundtrack features five tracks with lyrics written by Palani Bharathi and P. Vijay.
 The audio was released alongside the audios of three other films.

-Release
+Release and reception

 The film released on 3 July 2009 alongside four other films.
 A reviewer from Dinamani praised the performance of the actors and the dialogue but criticized the story and the screenplay.